 These microorganisms have an extremely simple structure: in fact, they only have one cell wall, composed of a thick layer of peptidoglycan.

 They are characterized by a more complex structure: inner cell membrane, a peptidoglycan layer and, on top, another bacterial outer membrane, formed by a lipid bilayer.

 The Gram stain is a laboratory test developed by the Danish bacteriologist Hans Joachim Christian Gram to identify Gram-positive and Gram-negative bacteria.
 This method consists of subjecting microorganisms to a stain treatment.
 Depending on the different structure of the wall, they will appear under the microscope in different colors: Gram-positive purple, Gram-negative red.

 Example: Escherichia coli

-The Antibacterial Activity of Tannins
+The Antibacterial Efficacy of Tannins

 To eliminate bacteria, it is necessary to penetrate their “armor”, or the cell wall covering them.
 Tannin is able to pass through the cell wall up to the internal membrane and interferes with the metabolism of the cell, destroying it.

 In Gram-positive bacteria, the action of tannin is rapid; in Gram-negative bacteria, which have a bilayered membrane, it is slower.